octahedrons/kartonger/README.md

 # Boxes 📦️

-Ruby On Rails application to keep track of boxes during a move.
+Ruby on Rails application to keep track of boxes during a move.

 ## Getting started